Home

 In addition, Myers management went through a mini-strategic planning

-goals and objectives.
+objectives.
 The Myers leadership team could now see how

 to transform the company so that they could restore profitability.